 LC So Not Slimy Note

 Know when you steam asparagus a little too long and the spears end up mushy and slimy?
 Actually, we don’t know what that’s like.
-At least, not since we started using this recipe for roasted asparagus.
+At least, not since we started using this roasted asparagus recipe.
 The foolproof technique and perfect timing intensifies, rather than dilutes, that inimitable grassy asparagus taste and leaves the texture of the stalks about as far from slimy as imaginable.
-(If you’re thinking an actual recipe for roast asparagus isn’t really necessary, that you’re too accomplished a home cook to need to be told how to do something so basic, think again.
-This über reliable recipe may convince you otherwise, turning out perfect asparagus, time after time.)
+Oh, and if you’re thinking an actual recipe for roast asparagus isn’t really necessary and that you’re too accomplished a home cook to need to be told how to do something so basic, think again.
+This über reliable recipe may convince you otherwise, turning out perfect asparagus, time after time.

 Roasted Asparagus Recipe